yugabyte/spring-tanzu-workshop/README.md

 - Implementing Checkout Microservice using Yugabyte SQL API (RDBMS)

-- Putting it all together on TKG
+- Putting it all together on Tanzu environment

 ## Prerequisites